phillip-phan-imprivata/google-homepage/README.md

-In this project, I will deconstruct an existing webpage and then rebuild it.
+Reconstrution of the Google homepage using HTML and CSS

-Completing this project demonstrates that I understand how elements get placed on the page and how they get styled and aligned.
+Demonstrates the understanding of how elements get placed on the page and how they get styled and aligned.